fleschutz/PowerShell/Docs/fetch-repos.md

-## fetch-repos.ps1 - Fetches updates for all Git repositories in a folder
+## fetch-repos.ps1 - Fetches updates for Git repos

 This PowerShell script fetches updates for all Git repositories in a folder (including submodules).